Latest Updates

 Spot-priced instrument: This is defined/determined by liquid markets and continuously adjusted based on current market dynamics.
 On screen, participants will be able to execute via two-sided bid and ask markets.

-Financing adjustment: Determined by actual market dynamics and made up of two components, which include: prior day total financing adjustment + today’s financing adjustment.
+Financing adjustment: Determined by actual market dynamics and made up of two components: prior day total financing adjustment + today’s financing adjustment.

 5. What is a financing adjustment?